 The question hiding behind this one is where are my people?

-It should come as no surprise that the vast majority of people in any given church are going to be on Facebook.
+Unsurprisingly, the vast majority of people in any church are going to be on Facebook.
 That’s where we all go to connect with people.
 It’s where we plan our family reunions and share photos and participate in groups.

-Facebook is just a part of our daily lives now, so it makes sense that that is the place that you want to launch first and then go from there to develop audiences on other platforms as you can.
+Facebook is just a part of our daily lives now.
+So it makes sense that Facebook is the place that you want to launch first.

 It’s actually a lot like church building.
-You may initially decide to build your church in the neighborhood you live in or know well and that’s a great way to start, but at some point you’re going to want to start looking at the demographics and at who you want to reach because oftentimes, especially for church planners, the people in your neighborhood may not be the people you’re trying to serve.
+You may initially decide to build your church in the neighborhood you live in or know well.
+That’s a great way to start, but at some point you’re going to want to start looking at the demographics.
+Who do you want to each?
+The people in your neighborhood may not be the people you’re trying to serve.

-So we’re going to break down the different platforms, and what streaming to each of them looks like so you can make the best decisions for your church.
+We’re going to break down the different platforms for you.
+We’ll show you what streaming to each of them looks like so you can make the best decisions for your church.

 The same is true on Facebook or any platform.
 It’s not enough just to be present.
-You have to be actually engaging.
-You know, we always say in the churches that I’ve been a part that we don’t want the pastor to just show up at 11, preach and then leave at 12.
+You have to actually be engaging.
+We always say that we don’t want the pastor to just show up at 11, preach, and then leave at 12.
 There needs to be some time for the pastor to engage with the congregation and be present, aware, and have conversations.
 So if you’re just going to broadcast and not monitor what’s going on on these streams, you’re missing the mark entirely.

 The one caveat to the above is that you should probably consider YouTube from the start.
 The reason why is two fold.